jlrioux/Extron-IPCP-Link/README.md

 PARAMETERS
 ip_address- The ip address of the control processor. port- Optional.
 Either 'LAN' or 'AVLAN' depending on which port the server will communicate with that controller.
 The default value is 'LAN' password- Optional.
 The Passowrd to use for this communication purpose.
-The default value is 'p9oai23jr09p8fmvw98foweivmawthapw4t'
+The default password is 'p9oai23jr09p8fmvw98foweivmawthapw4t'

 ## Requires